jooplaan/erase-personal-data/README.md

 ### Permission Errors

 - Ensure WP-CLI can access the WordPress installation
-- Verify file permissions on the SQL file
 - Check MySQL user permissions

 ### Table Not Found Errors